PhoenixTales/wiki.gothicarchive.org/misc/missions.md

 ## Demand the Ring
 - first appears in 1.01d alpha as `Mis_1_NC_Ringfordern`
+- `I come from Lares.
+He wants his ring back that you stole from him.`
+- `Oh what?
+Didn't he tell you that he lost the ring in a bet!?
+You are making a big mistake.
+I have friends here, you don't!
+So go away!`
+- offered by _Lares_

 ## Milten's Mission
 - first appears in 1.01d alpha as `Mis_1_Milten`
+- involved locations `FP_MIS_1_MILTEN` and `FP_MIS_1_MILTEN_ITEM`